How to Get More Google Reviews for Insurance Agents (Without Gaming It)

 Make it a system, not a sprint

 A one-time push gives you a spike that goes stale in months.
 Google and prospects both weigh recency, so a few genuine reviews every month beats a big pile that stopped a year ago.
+Review velocity is really a prominence signal, and prominence is only one of the map-pack inputs — how local SEO fits the wider agent SEO playbook puts it next to the content, technical, and authority work that carries the rest.
 Build the ask into your workflow:

 - Add “send review link” as a step in your post-bind checklist.